Food Poisoning: Things You Should Know

 If you are already suffering from diarrhea, then avoid making food for others too.
 Make sure that you always wash your hands properly after using toilet or handling your pets.
 Cleanliness would prevent any bacteria which would diminish the chances of getting food poisoning to a large extent.

 Food poisoning often leaves the affected person fatigued, tired and dehydrated.
 Make sure that you keep yourself hydrated and drink as much water as possible.
 Avoid taking in liquids such as tea and coffee.
 However, take in as much herbal tea as possible.
 It would keep the stomach calm.
-If the food poisoning is not severe, avoid taking in any medication.
+If the this condition is not severe, avoid taking in any medication.
 If the food poisoning is severe then seek medical attention as quickly as possible.